New survey reveals fundraising trends driving success in 2019

-A major new benchmarking report from charity tech partner Blackbaud Europe shows how charities can drive fundraising success through digital, comparing their strategies to over 1,000 non-profit organisations.
+A major new benchmarking report from charity tech partner Blackbaud Europe examines fundraising trends driving success in 2019 – and beyond.

 Over 1,000 charity professionals have contributed to a survey revealing the trends driving fundraising success in The Status of UK Fundraising 2019 Benchmark Report.

-The report, produced by charity software partner Blackbaud Europe in partnership with the Institute of Fundraising, found that organisations that were meeting or exceeding their fundraising goals had three things in common; they all prioritised an investment in fundraising strategy, skills and people, and technology solutions to support their strategic direction.
+The report, produced by charity software partner Blackbaud Europe in partnership with the Institute of Fundraising, found that organisations that were meeting or exceeding their fundraising goals had three key things in common, along with some important trends around fundraising that charities need to know to plan their strategies for 2020 and beyond.

 60% of respondents who said their strategy successfully increased fundraising said their people had the right level of skills, while 52% of these respondents said they had the right level of investment in fundraising activity.
 Of these, 52%, 66% said they effective systems and technology in place.

 Respondents to the survey also said that they thought the sector could do more to address diversity, equality, and inclusion – with only 21% feeling that the charity sector was taking appropriate action.
 The survey found that only 8% of fundraisers are from minority ethnic groups, and that 85% of entry level positions are held by women, dropping to 61% of director posts.
 Conversely, men occupy 15% of entry-level roles but 37% of director roles.